 It depends on the area you want to blend.
 If you require soft gradients in larger areas, make your brush big.
 In smaller areas as well as areas with tricky edges, use a smaller brush.

 It is not always necessary to use ‘Smudge’ to blend.
-Regular brush can also help you blend.
-For that to happen effectively, set the brush to low opacity or set opacity to the pen pressure.
+A regular brush can also help you blend.
+For that to happen effectively, set the brush to low opacity or set the opacity to the pen pressure.
 This will glaze colors over each other.
-While glazing, choose midtone colors for blending colors more.
+While glazing, choose mid tone colors for blending colors more.
 Learn more about how to use procreate Glazed brushes easily.

 Also, we can try ‘Envato Elements’.
 Here we can find a huge collection of brushes to select from.